Aiyoku no Eustia: Supporting characters

 The current leader of the "Gold Chains", son of the creator and previous leader, and Caim's close friend.
 The two of them share a long past, having worked as assassins and escaped from countless dangers together.
-He's usually laid back around Caim, Melt and Eris but as the leader of the Gold Chains he's serious, efficient and ruthless.
+He's usually laid back around Caim, Melt, and Eris, but as the leader of the Gold Chains, he is serious, efficient, and ruthless.